 - If in doubt, consult with your campus Travel Risk Manager.

 UC Travel Insurance Information

 - Coverage for domestic (US) travel is limited to medical evacuation and eligible medical expenses when you have an accident during or while traveling to/from a covered activity* (conditions apply).
 US health insurance is the primary source of insurance for such accidents.

 - NOTE - There is coverage for certain students who are injured while participating in certain on-campus activities.
-Contact your campus Risk Management office for more information.
+Contact your campus Travel Risk Manager for more information.